Motorcycle Accidents FAQ

 Will experts be needed to prove my claim for damages?

 Answer: Sometimes yes.
 In many motorcycle accidents, experts in accident reconstruction may be hired to prove liability.
 A human factors expert may be hired who can explain the forces involved in how the accident occurred.
 If you have suffered substantial body and or head injuries, your personal injury lawyer may hire experts in neurology, economics, vocational rehabilitation, and a life care planner to testify about your economic and non-economic damages.

 How long do I have to file a motorcycle accident injury claim?

 Answer: In Georgia, you have two years from the date of the accident to file your case in court.
 You can settle your case before that time or after that time.

 The two-year clock is called the statute of limitation and it can be tolled or paused.
 If for instance the driver who caused the accident was cited by the police, then the clock pauses until the citation is paid.
 Or, if the driver has any criminal charges that are brought, the clock is paused.

 If the defendant is the city, county, or state, you must file a written notice with the appropriate department or agency within a set period of months of the accident.

 How do I know how much my motorcycle accident is worth?

 Answer: There is no formula for what an accident injury is worth.
-Factors that are considered include liability, the severity of your injuries, the amount of your medical expenses, future medical treatment you may need, your income loss, the affect your injuries have had on your quality of life, the county where your case is going to be filed, who the defendant is, your overall health before the accident and many other factors.
-A good personal injury attorney should be willing discuss a settlement value with you but should never promise you a set number.
+Factors that are considered include liability, the severity of your injuries, the amount of your medical expenses, future medical treatment you may need, your income loss, the effect your injuries have had on your quality of life, the county where your case is going to be filed, who the defendant is, your overall health before the accident and many other factors.
+A good personal injury attorney should be willing to discuss a settlement value with you but should never promise you a set number.
 Juries decide how much cases are worth.